 Although the majority of the sites do not currently have water and sewer services available onsite, this inventory discusses how infrastructure will be extended to serve the sites, or new community systems will be constructed to serve the new development.
-Table H-1-1 and the discussion in this Appendix contain information on the status of water and sewer services for each site.
+Table H-1-1 contains information on the status of water and sewer services for each site.
 In the unlikely event that any of the parcels identified in the sites inventory are determined to be infeasible for development due to lack of water and/or sewer services and as a consequence the County has inadequate sites to accommodate its RHNA, the County will identify a sufficient number of replacement sites elsewhere in the unincorporated area of the County.

 The analysis of environmental constraints which follows below for each site revealed that most constraints can be avoided or mitigated.
-However, the presence of wetlands and prehistoric and historic resources resulted in a reduction in the amount of developable land on Angwin Site A and Moskowite Corner Sites A, B, C and D. Wetlands, hazardous materials, flooding, and airport restrictions were considered to ensure that 700 to 945 units could be accommodated at Napa Pipe.
+However, the presence of wetlands and prehistoric and historic resources resulted in a reduction in the amount of developable land on Angwin Site A and Moskowite Corner Sites A, B, C and D.